ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-customising-content/index.md

     names='["processRowGroupCallback", "processCellCallback"]'
     config='{"description":"See below the functions on the `ExcelExportParams` interface to customise exported grid cell and row group values."}'>
 </interface-documentation>

-Note that it is also possible to format the values by [Using the Value Formatter for Export](/value-formatters/#use-value-formatter-for-export).

 The following example shows Excel customisations where the exported document has the following: